Ewa Klonowski: Excavation

 The graves come in many shapes and sizes.
 Of the two thousand bodies which Dr. Konowski has exhumed, she has "fished them out of wells, hauled them out of caves, dug them out of rubbish tips or from under piles of pig bones” In his book Like Eating A Stone, Wojciech Tochman described one of Dr. Klonowski's excavations.
 Travelling to the site, the exhumation convoy is protected by soldiers from the international forces (SFOR).
 First, sappers and a speleologist enter the site - often a cave or open pit - in order to reconnoitre and to check for mines.
-When they are late, it is not unusual for Dr. Klonowski to climb down alone.
+When they are late, it is not unusual for Klonowski to climb down alone.
 However, in the case which Tochman describes, “A speleologist went down on a rope and came back up.
 He said the pit was twenty metres deep, a beautiful chimney-shaped cave; it had honey-beige walls and was full of stalagmites.
 At the bottom there were some clothes, blankets and bones.
 He brought up a single skull as proof they were human. (…) Rope ladders were let down, replaced two days later by metal ones - better, because they’re stiff. " The bodies were lifted out of the pit using a rope system, and their sexes were identified before they were packed into plastic bags.
 At this exhumation, nine bodies were recovered on the first day, and sixteen on the second.
 Two of the bodies, both female, were identified on site by surviving former prisoners.

 Dr Klonowski expects that completion of the excavation and identification process, if even possible, will take another 10 years, and she "intends to be there to see it through".

 Conflict

 Eva (Ewa) Klonowski first worked for the US-based Physicians for Human Rights, a contractor for the Yugoslav war crimes tribunal.
 However, these organizations were only interested in gathering evidence about how people died and who killed them.
 Klonowski admits frustration with that approach, since it excludes identification from the process.
 From the start, her determination has clashed with lack of funding, indifferent governments, and ulterior political motives.
 In 2001, this led her to start working with the International Commission on Missing Persons, which aims identify the victims.

 Klonowski has also been critical of the motives of many of those working on exhumations of the mass graves.
 The initiative receives significant external funding, and when asked, Klonowski said, "God forbid [that the excavations be completed].
-It’d be the end of the high incomes, careers and trips to international conferences.
+It'd be the end of the high incomes, careers and trips to international conferences.
 The digging has to be done very gradually.
 It has got to last for years, until retirement.
 What about the mothers and widows?
 Who cares?
-Who’s bothered about them?
+Who's bothered about them?
 Nobody cares that I care.
-It grieves me, even though it’s not my country and they’re not my people..”
+It grieves me, even though it’s not my country and they're not my people."